lasyaneti/CS124-Notes/Lessons/Lesson 38.md

 ## Anonymous Class Rules
 - Have no name
 - Must extend parent class or implement interface
-- INstances are create immediately, no further instances can be created
+- Instances are create immediately, no further instances can be created
 - Cannot provide constructors

 ## Anonymous Classes and Variables